oturns/geosnap/README.md

 Many more visualization features coming soon

-## Installation
+## Development

-The recommended method for installing geosnap is with [anaconda](https://www.anaconda.com/download/).
+geosnap development is hosted on [github](https://github.com/spatialucr/geosnap)

 To get started with the development version, clone this repository or download it manually then `cd` into the directory and run the following commands: